lazarulian/cs35L/notes/shellCommands.md

 - `&` is the parralellization operator which signifies that the command after that character will run in parallel
 - `|` is the pipeline character which pipelines the output of one command as the input to another, and the pipe is a buffer
   - the pipe really depends on the read and write priviledges of the command
-  - allows you to set up a sequence of little languages that each process or transform a single stream of text output as it makes its way into some final form.
+  - allows you to set up a sequence of little languages that each process or transform a single stream of text output as it makes its way into some final form
+- `$?` outputs the exit status of the last command

 ### Special Characters of the Shell